rabbitstack/fibratus/docs/alerts/introduction.md

-# Watchdogging Kernel Events
+# Firing Alerts

-Fibratus has the ability to generate alerts when an unexpected flow is detected in the system.
-Some alerts are generated out of the box, for example, when the [YARA scanner](/yara/scanning) yields rule matches.
-Other alerts are emitted directly from [filaments](/alerts/filaments) when the conditions are met.
+Fibratus has the ability to generate security alerts when the detection or [YARA](/yara/scanning) rule matches.
+Additionally, alerts can be emitted directly from [filaments](/alerts/filaments).

 The alert has the following key components: